-In February 2016, the FASB issued ASU No. 2016-02, "Leases" (topic 842).
+In February 2016, the FASB issued ASU 2016-02, "Leases" (Topic 842).
 The FASB issued this update to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities on the balance sheet and disclosing key information about leasing arrangements.
 The updated guidance is effective for annual periods beginning after December 15, 2018, including interim periods within those fiscal years.
-Early adoption of the update is permitted.
-The Company is evaluating the impact of the adoption of this update on our consolidated financial statements and related disclosures.
+Early adoption of the standard is permitted.
+We plan to adopt the standard in the first quarter of fiscal year 2019 by electing practical expedients available in the standard.
+While we are currently evaluating the impact of the adoption of this guidance on our consolidated financial statements, we expect the adoption will have a material increase in the assets and liabilities of our consolidated balance sheet.